DejiNerd/Random/TripAdvisor/README.md

 # PLAGIARISM CHECKER

-A plagiarism using N-tuple comparator.
+A plagiarism checker using N-tuple comparator.
 This was written for a TripAdvisor Interview

 Assumptions made:
    * case sensitivity doesn't matter